Electronic billing can effectively reduce costs as long as there is a clear strategy of ensuring customer adoption.

 - If you use/have a call centre ensure staff are made aware to prompt customers of their email addresses and have a process of collecting/managing them

-- Use IVR (interactive voice response) to prompt customers when they holding on the telephone
+- Use IVR (interactive voice response) to prompt customers when they are holding on to talk to an advisor

 - Have an internal manager or champion of the e-billing process to ensure that the project is managed to its implementation